-4. Ask Coach Fred: How Can I Remedy a Weak Leg?
+4. Ask Coach Fred: How Can I Keep Drinks Hot on a Cold Ride?

 5. Sponsors: Cycling Products from our Sponsors

 6. Jim's Tech Talk: Disc (-brake) Fever, Part 3 – Your Turn

 8. Quick Tips: Sand It, Plane It, Clean It – More Brake Pad Tips